gravity-ui/uikit/src/components/PlaceholderContainer/README.md

 <!--/GITHUB_BLOCK-->

-`PlaceholderContainer` is a component for displaying content with images, text content, and action controls.
+`PlaceholderContainer` is a component for displaying content with an image, text content, and action controls.

 ## Direction